Special forces swiftly evacuate US embassy staff from Sudan

-WASHINGTON (AP) — U.S. special operations forces carried out a precarious evacuation of the American embassy in warring Sudan on Sunday, sweeping in and out of the capital, Khartoum, with helicopters on the ground for less than an hour.
+WASHINGTON (AP) — U.S. special operations forces carried out a precarious evacuation of the U.S. Embassy in Sudan on Sunday, sweeping in and out of the capital with helicopters on the ground for less than an hour.
 No shots were fired and no major casualties were reported.

-With the last U.S. employee of the embassy out, Washington shuttered the U.S. mission in Khartoum indefinitely.
-Left behind were thousands of private American citizens remaining in the east African country.
+With the final embassy employee out of Khartoum, the United States shuttered its diplomatic mission indefinitely.
+Remaining behind in the East African nation are thousands of private American citizens.
+U.S. officials said it would be too dangerous to carry out a broader evacuation operation.

 In a statement thanking the troops, President Joe Biden said he was receiving regular reports from his team on efforts to assist remaining Americans in Sudan “to the extent possible.”